FAIRmat-NFDI/pynxtools/docs/how-tos/nexus/write-an-application-definition.md

 ### Alternative: write in YAML with nyaml

-The [`nyaml`](https://github.com/FAIRmat-NFDI/nyaml) tool (developed by FAIRmat) lets you write the same definition in YAML and convert it to NXDL XML:
+The [`nyaml`](https://github.com/FAIRmat-NFDI/nyaml) tool (developed by FAIRmat) lets you write the same definition in YAML and convert it to NXDL XML and vice versa:

 ```bash
 pip install nyaml